-The only ship with a new space onboard will be Sky Princess, with its Take Five jazz lounge.
-Nights here will be themed (Harlem, Big Band, Women of Jazz, etc.), while daytime classes will get you ready for a night of dancing.
+The only ship with a new space onboard is Sky Princess, with its Take Five jazz lounge.
+Nights here are themed (Harlem, Big Band, Women of Jazz, etc.), while daytime classes get you ready for a night of dancing.
 Another highlight on Sky Princess is Good Spirits, a cocktail bar where showy drinks take center stage.
 Cocktails are also the specialty drink at Alchemy Bar on Carnival Panorama; this Carnival favorite sees bartenders don pharmacist lab coats and whip together drinks to fix what ails you.

 Cruisers afraid to miss their favorite teams in action will find sports bars on Carnival Panorama and Norwegian Encore, but not Sky Princess.

 Sky Princess, Norwegian Encore and Carnival Panorama all offer standard cabins in inside, outside and balcony categories, but each also offers a few unique accommodations.

 Suite cruisers will find the most interesting options on Sky Princess and Norwegian Encore.
 The former has the line's largest-ever suites, though there are just two of them.
 The Sky Suites are approximately 1,873 square feet, feature massive balconies with 270-degree views and come with a slew of perks.
 Inside, each suite has two bedrooms, a living room, two bathrooms and a dining area with a skylight.

 Norwegian Encore features the cruise line's ship-within-a-ship suites enclave, The Haven, which has its own swimming pool, restaurant and lounge.
 Cruisers staying in The Haven, which features suites ranging in size from 324 to 1,458 square feet, also get a range of perks including several all-inclusive packages.